 As part of our wider digitisation project, we have undertaken a pilot project named 'First and Famous'.
-We have compiled a list of 100 ships (and counting) classed by LR from the 19th and 20th century.
+We have compiled a list of ships classed by LR from the 19th and 20th century.
 These ships are significant in terms of design, technological advances, historic importance, or just ships everyone has heard of that we've classed.
-The project was completed in August 2016.
-To commemorate the occasion, the Heritage & Education wrote a blog on the catalogued archived material for the 'First and Famous' ships.
+The documents for these ships have been prioritised for digitisation, ahead of Project Undaunted docuemtns, as a result of their importance, and will be the first digitised documents made available.

 First of their kind:

 Bakuin was the first Lloyd's Register-classed modern type tanker with machinery aft.

 Completed in 1886 by William Gray & Co. of Hartlepool, she was the first British-owned tanker to be built in a British shipyard.

 The 1,699 gt tanker was fit with a cellular bottom and a double bulkhead, offering reinforced protection for Bakuin's oil compartments.